-As with any injury-related claim, figuring out the value of your Camp Lejeune claim starts with an understanding of "damages," which is the legal term for losses suffered by the plaintiff.
+As with any injury-related claim, figuring out the value of your Camp Lejeune claim starts with an understanding of "damages," which is the legal term for losses suffered by the person suing (the "plaintiff").

 In a Camp Lejeune lawsuit, damages will be paid by the federal government.
-Whether you settle your case with the Navy's Tort Claims Unit (TCU) or you receive a verdict in your favor after trial, the money you receive is compensation for your damages.
+Whether you settle your case with the Navy or you receive a verdict in your favor after trial, the money you receive is compensation for your damages.

 The dollar amount of your contaminated water claim will depend on your individual experience and circumstances.
-But let's take a look at some common categories of damages, and get a ballpark estimate of how much your claim might be worth.
+But let's take a look at some common categories of damages to try to get a ballpark estimate of how much your claim might be worth.

 Plaintiffs who win or settle their cases will get compensation for all exposure-related medical care.

-If your Camp Lejeune-related illness or injury prevent you from working you can ask for compensation for that financial harm in your damages claim.
+If your Camp Lejeune-related illness or injury prevents you from working you can ask for compensation for that financial harm in your damages claim.